atsushieno/ktmidi/HACKING.md

 Although when creating PRs please note that:

-- by submitting PRs or code/data contributions in any other formats, you are supposed to agree to license under the MIT license
+- by submitting PRs or code/data contributions in any other formats, you are supposed to agree to license your contributions under the MIT license
 - we likely don't accept changes that break CI builds.
 For example we have iOS build disabled (as it does not build there).

-Contributed code may be reformatted by @atsushieno or any possible maintainers.

 We also use [GitHub Discussions](https://github.com/atsushieno/ktmidi/discussions) for any public discussions.
 Troubleshooting, casual feature requests, suggestions (and complaints), usage showcase, release plans etc.

 Although at this state the developer is almost only one (@atsushieno) and the project will be driven without promising plans on Discussions.

+## Code policy

+Right now we don't have strict coding convention.
+But contributed code may be reformatted by @atsushieno or any possible maintainers.

+We in general expect new features available on all platforms.
+But like virtual MIDI port support, features that have limited subset of supported platforms might be added with appropriate abstraction.
+(Platform-specific implementation does not conclift with this principle.)

+We keep trying to minimize dependencies.
+It is for two reasons:

+- foundation libraries like this library should not bring in too many dependencies to avoid possible conflicts with irrelevant libraries each other.
+- extraneous dependencies potentially harm build stability and cross-platform portability.

+Sample projects do not have these problems in general and therefore those principles do not apply, but CI builds still have to be kept solid.

 ## Continuous Integration